Teksta versija

 14.5. in evaluating the development potential of the scientific institution, the following aspects shall be evaluated:

-14.5.1. the future vision of the scientific institution, including to what extent the evaluation of the strengths, weaknesses, opportunities and threats of the scientific institutions is justified;
+14.5.1. the future vision of the scientific institution, including an evaluation to what extent the evaluation of the strengths, weaknesses, opportunities and threats of the scientific institutions is justified;

 14.5.2. the development plan of the scientific institution for the management of the following factors: